grafana/agent/docs/user/_index.md

 ### Prometheus `remote_write` drop-in
 The default deployment mode of the Grafana Agent is a _drop-in_ replacement for Prometheus `remote_write`.
-The Agent will act similarly to a single-process Prometheus, doing service discovery, scraping, and remote writing.
+The Agent acts similarly to a single-process Prometheus, doing service discovery, scraping, and remote writing.